accordproject/concerto-docs/docs/tools/ref-concerto-cli.md

 ```

 ## concerto decorate
-`concerto decorate` allows you to apply decorators and vocabularies to a model
+`concerto decorate` allows you to apply decorators and vocabularies to a list of models

 ```md
 concerto decorate